Theta Chi: Founding

-The badge of Theta Chi consists of a rattlesnake in the shape of the Greek letter "theta" and two swords which form the letter "chi."
+Theta Chi's badge consists of a rattlesnake in the shape of the Greek letter "theta" and two swords which form the letter "chi."
 All badges are gold with the eye of the rattlesnake containing a ruby.
-Egbert Phelps, Theta Chi's "assistant founder", designed the original badge sometime before the founding date.
+Egbert Phelps designed the original badge.
 Freeman ordered the first badges from a Boston jeweler on April 12, 1856, and they were first worn on June 9, 1856.

-Coat of arms

-The coat of arms official description in heraldic phraseology goes as the following: "Or, on a bend gules, a nowed serpent between two swords, points downwards, palewise all the first.
-On an esquire's helmet the Crest, an eagle displayed or."
-The true meaning of the Coat of Arms is known only to brothers of the fraternity.

-According to The Manual of Theta Chi, the original design for the coat of arms was suggested by Freeman, and members of Alpha chapter used his ideas to develop an official image.
-The coat of arms has undergone over a dozen modifications since, with the current design being approved in 1939.
+The fraternity's colors are military red and white.
+Its flower is the red carnation.
+The national alumni publication is The Rattle.
+Theta Chi celebrates it Founders Day on April 10.

 Creed

-Frank Schrenk (Kappa/Pennsylvania 1915) wrote the Creed of Theta Chi.
-It is both an affirmation of the founding principles of Theta Chi and a mission statement for the Fraternity:
+Frank Schrenk (Kappa, 1915) wrote the Creed of Theta Chi.

-The Creed is traditionally recited by members at chapter meetings, and is often discussed in new member education programs to teach the values and ideals of the Fraternity.

 Monument

 On August 29, 1931, the day of Theta Chi's 75th Anniversary Convention, a stone monument was dedicated at Norwich, Vermont.
 The Monument of Theta Chi is a remembrance of the founding of Theta Chi Fraternity.
 The inscription appears as follows:

-Theta Chi today

-Theta Chi currently has 155 active chapters and five colonies across the United States and Canada and has initiated over 200,000 members since its founding.

-Theta Chi Fraternity's collegiate members are involved on their respective campuses with a multitude of leadership organizations, including Omicron Delta Kappa (ODK), the Order of Omega, Student Government Association (SGA), Phi Beta Kappa, Florida Blue Key, and NCAA athletics.
+Philanthropy

 Theta Chi's preferred philanthropies are the United Service Organizations (USO), Wounded Warrior Project, the Children's Miracle Network, the American Red Cross, Relay for Life, The Kyle Charvat Foundation, and Habitat for Humanity.
-Theta Chi is one of the largest donating organizations to the United Service Organizations (USO).